Sdahl1234/Adano-lawn-mower/README.md

 # Adano lawn mower integration for Home Assistant
 Home assistant integration from lawnmower using the robotic-mower connect APP.

+# If you have another brand of the SunSeeker robotic mower use this: https://github.com/Sdahl1234/Sunseeker-lawn-mower

 ## Tested models
   - Adano RM6